USB Security Dongle: Write-Protected Software Protection Dongle for Licensing and Secure Software Delivery

 USB Security Dongles are commonly deployed by software developers, engineering firms, simulation vendors, training system providers, and organizations distributing proprietary internal tools.

-Typical applications include protecting licensed desktop applications, internal corporate utilities, secure field-deployed software, evaluation builds, and controlled-access enterprise systems where software must not run without authorized hardware present.
+Typical applications include protecting licensed desktop applications, internal corporate utilities, secure field-deployed software, evaluation builds, feature-tiered software products, and controlled-access enterprise systems where software must not run without authorized hardware present.
+NSD is also well suited for environments where a single license may be shared across a network but only used on one workstation at a time.

 Why USB Security Dongle Instead of Software Licensing Alone

-• Standard USB drives: Offer no reliable method for authentication enforcement.
+- Standard USB drives: Offer no reliable method for authentication enforcement or controlled read-only distribution.

-• USB Security Dongle: Requires physical possession of authorized hardware to function.
+- USB Security Dongle: Requires physical possession of authorized hardware to function and keeps distributed files protected on read-only media.

 Management & Integration

-Each implementation is customized based on the client’s application architecture and authentication requirements.
+Each implementation is customized based on the client’s application architecture, authentication requirements, and licensing model.
 Because authentication is performed within the application workflow, access to source code is required.

 Built on Nexcopy’s Professional USB Media Platform

-Copy Secure USB drives are built on the same professional-grade hardware platform as all Nexcopy licensed products.
+Nexcopy Software Dongle (NSD) is built on the same professional-grade hardware platform as all Nexcopy licensed USB products.
 This includes controlled manufacturing, traceability, and consistent behavior across production batches.

 View USB Flash Media Technical Datasheet